1930 FIFA World Cup Group 4

 Group 4 of the 1930 FIFA World Cup began on 13 July 1930 and concluded on 20 July 1930.
 United States won the group, and advanced to the semi-finals.
 Paraguay and Belgium failed to advance.

+The United States started out by defeating Belgium 3–0 in the joint-opening World Cup match.
+They then beat Paraguay by the same score with the first ever World Cup hat-trick.
+The final match decided second place in which Paraguay won 1–0.